UnintendedWay/Go_app_for_exercise/README.md

 # Go_app_for_exercise
-An app created by Chatgpt for people to practice Go.
+An app created by Chatgpt-5.6&6 for people to practice Go.
 =======
-# 弈境 · 围棋研习

-简洁古风的围棋练习与人机对弈程序。题库界面只保留带标准变化的练习；人机部分使用本地 KataGo，不需要联网。启动时会显示约 3–4 秒的水墨手谈加载页，同时等待引擎就绪。

 ## 启动